nh-server/switch-guide/docs/extras/updating.md

 If you keep your emuMMC offline, you will have to use a gamecard to update your system firmware, synchronize it with another Nintendo Switch or dump an updated firmware from your sysMMC.

-The last option involves running homebrew on your sysMMC.

 ## Updating emuMMC by dumping an updated firmware from your sysMMC

 !!!warning "Do you have an eMMC backup yet?"